anirul/Frame/README.md

 # Frame

-3D engine example it use OpenGL and soon it will be using Vulkan.
+3D engine example it use OpenGL and soon it will be using (Vulkan or DirectX 12).
 It take models in obj forms and images that can be read by stb (jpg, png, hdr,...).

 ![SceneRendering](https://github.com/anirul/ShaderGL/raw/master/Sample/SceneRendering.png "A Scene rendering made with ShaderGL.")